 If they had other state savings, you should notify An Post.

 If the deceased person had a credit union account and completed a valid nomination form when opening the account, the money in the account, up to a maximum of €23,000, goes to the nominated person or persons.

 Any remaining balance forms part of the deceased’s estate and is distributed in accordance with the person’s will or the law on succession.

 If an insurance policy names you as the beneficiary, then you may claim it directly from the insurance company.
 You need a death certificate.
 If there is no named beneficiary, then the proceeds form part of the overall estate of the deceased and are distributed with the other assets.
 Find out about different types of insurance here.

-The rules governing occupational and personal pensions vary.
-If the deceased was a member of a pension scheme, you should contact the employer or former employer or the scheme administrators to find out if there is a pension for the spouse/civil partner and/or children.
-Self-employed people may have pension arrangements which involve some of the investments becoming part of the deceased's estate.
+The rules governing occupational pensions and personal pensions depend on the terms of the pension.
+If your loved one was a member of a pension scheme, you should contact the scheme administrators to find out if there is a pension for the spouse, civil partner and/or children.
+Self-employed people may have pension arrangements that involve some of the investments becoming part of the estate when the person dies.

-Divorced people and those whose civil partnership has been dissolved may have access to some part of the pension scheme depending on whether or not a pension adjustment order was made at the time of the divorce/dissolution.
+Divorced people and people whose civil partnership has been dissolved may have access to some part of the pension scheme depending on whether a pension adjustment order was made at the time of the divorce or dissolution.